-Pastor Harold (Hassie) L. Howard was born in Washington, DC, September 22nd, 1958.
+Pastor Harold (Hassie) L. Howard was born in Washington, DC, September 22, 1958.
 He is one of eight children born to the late Bishop Norman and Hattie Howard.
 Pastor Howard grew up in Merrifield, VA and attended Oakton High School.
-He has been devoted to his lovely wife Lajuana since August 25, 1984, and is the father to 7 children and 21 grandchildren.
+He has been devoted to his lovely wife Lajuana since August 25, 1984, and is the father to 7 children and 21 grandchildren and 2 great grandchildren.

 As a young adult, Pastor Howard sang with various groups in the Virginia area including “Willie Banks and the Gospel Messengers and the WMS Brothers.”
 In 1984, at the age of 27 by the grace of God, he was able to overcome his addiction to drugs and ultimately answered his calling to become a minister.
 He now travels and ministers to all, sharing God’s deliverance in “taking the needle from his vein” and saving his soul.

 Pastor Howard is a “down home” man with his foundations set in the word of god.
 He has the ability to entertain any crowd with his powerful testimonies and his God given voice.
 His motto is to “Put God First”.
 He even named his business “PGF & Services” after this motto.
 Pastor Howard’s friendly and loving nature to all he encounters exuberates as soon as he walks into a room.
 His desire to lead people to Christ has also awarded him the position of Chaplin to the Pleasure Seekers Motorcycle Club to which he is a member.

 He has been serving as Pastor of Community Baptist Church since November 2009, and was previously the Assistant Pastor for 15 yrs under the leadership of his late father, Bishop Norman Howard.